Miyota 2035

 Known Models

-Storm Nuclear Lazer, too many to list (Add yours to the comments below…)
+Storm Nuclear Lazer, too many to list (Add your watch in the comments below…)

 The 2035 was introduced in 1981 and celebrated its 40th anniversary in 2021.
 That is quite remarkable, for a quartz movement to still be in the manufacturer’s current catalog after four decades.